|

 Convention, held here at the farm.
 The Friday evening before the show anyone who wishes

 can come and ride a Morgan.
-In recent years we've used Pat for this very important
+For many years we used Pat for this very important

 task.
 One of our regular SouthCon attendees is Paula Hecker